Dolphin and whale facts, from around the world

 What are the differences between Baleen and Toothed Whales?

-- Baleen whales don’t have teeth and toothed whales do!
-And the difference reflects a fundamental difference in feeding habits.
-Baleen whales tend to feed on small animals like plankton and toothed whales hunt and feed on individual prey.
+- Baleen whales don’t have teeth (mysticetes) and toothed whales (odontocetes) do, and the difference reflects a fundamental difference in feeding habits.
+Baleen whales, like the blue whale, are the largest in size.
+There are 14 baleen whales in total and they feed on plankton, krill (little shrimps) and small fish, from the sea water.
+Toothed whales account for all the remaining 76 species of whales, dolphins and porpoises and they all have varying numbers of teeth.
+They hunt and feed on individual prey, for example, larger fish, squid, octopus and sometimes other small mammals.
 Another difference is that toothed whales use echolocation, mentioned in your “All about Dolphins” booklet, emitting high frequency bursts of sound that reflect back from their prey.
 There is no evidence of baleen whales using echolocation.

 If Baleen Whales don’t have teeth, what do they have instead?

 - They have lines of bristles called baleen, formed from the same substance that makes fingernails and hair.
 These bristles are continuously worn away and then regenerated.
-The bristles enable the whale to trap the prey it takes into its mouth.
+The bristles enable the whale to trap the prey it takes into its mouth whilst releasing the sea water at the same time!

 Do Whales have Tusks?